Euthynnus pelamis, Katsuwonus pelamis

 Criterion score: 0 info

-In 2016 around 15% of skipjack catches in the Indian Ocean were from pole and line fisheries, almost all of it from the Maldives.
+Around 20% of skipjack catches in the Indian Ocean are from pole and line fisheries, almost all of it from the Maldives.
 All Maldivian vessels licensed for pole and line fishing within the 200 mile Maldives EEZ are included in the MSC certified fishery, which therefore covers 100% of Maldivian pole and line caught skipjack tuna.
 Pole and line fishing effort in the Maldives increased significantly from the 1970s including an increase in boat size and power and the use of anchored Fish Aggregation Devices (FADs) since 1981.
 In 2006, the maximum catch of about 136,000t was recorded.
 In recent years though, pole and line catches for skipjack have decreased corresponding with the development of the handline fishery for the larger yellowfin tuna.

 Pole and line fishing consists of a bamboo or plastic pole, 10 to 15 feet in length, with a line and a feathered barbless hook attached to the smaller end of the pole, capable of handling a fish weighing below 23kg.
 Bycatch is relatively low in these fisheries, yet can be greater when used in conjunction with Fish Aggregation Devices (FADs).
 Pole and line fishing depends on significant quantities of bait fish to attract the tuna.
 In the Maldivian targeted skipjack pole and line fishery it has been estimated that for each tonne of bait fish, roughly seven tonnes of skipjack are caught.
 In this fishery, the primary bait fish used is silver sprat.
 Whilst this species is a small and relatively resilient to overfishing, there is a need to ascertain what impact their use as bait may have on the stock and to develop some basic management measures.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Anchovy, anchovies